The Regiment’s Origins

 In the year 1674, ten companies of Englishmen were raised to fight against the French in Holland.
 These companies were formed into four Regiments.
-When the Monmouth Rebellion threatened England in 1685, two Regiments were called back to England.
-These Regiments later became the 5th and 6th of Foot, their relative seniority based on the order in which they disembarked and both later becoming Fusilier regiments.
+When the Monmouth Rebellion threatened James II in 1685, two Regiments were called back to England.
+These Regiments later became the 5th and 6th of Foot, their relative seniority based on the order in which they disembarked.
+(Both later became Fusilier regiments – see below)

 The Royal Regiment of Fusiliers inherited a unique history and set of traditions from its four former regiments.